microsoft/Product-Recommendations/doc/deployment-instructions.md

 1. The solution will create an Azure Storage account where the models will be stored.
 The storage account is also used to store model-metadata and any state required for the solution to work.
-Specify the type of [replication](https://docs.microsoft.com/en-us/azure/storage/storage-introduction) that you would like on your storage account.
-Note that the models you create will be stored in the storage account to be create.
+Specify the type of [replication](https://docs.microsoft.com/en-us/azure/storage/storage-redundancy) that you would like on your storage account.

 2. The solution will run as an [Azure WebApp](https://azure.microsoft.com/en-us/services/app-service/web/).
 You will need to select the application [hosting plan](https://azure.microsoft.com/en-us/pricing/details/app-service/).